This spot has been added by

 Anne

-18 spots added - 648 photos shared
+28 spots added - 1096 photos shared

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

 Ras Um Sid, located just few miles south of Na’ama Bay, is fringed by a narrow coral reef.
-With its reef flat colonized by dozens of giant clams and its spectacular reef drop-off on the Red Sea, is one of the top snorkeling spots accessible from the shore in Sharm el-Sheikh.
+With its reef flat colonized by dozens of giant clams and its spectacular reef drop-off on the Red Sea, this is one of the top snorkeling spots accessible from the shore in Sharm el-Sheikh.
 On the reef you will find clownfish, angelfish, several species of butterflyfish, and shoals of sea goldie living above an exceptional coral wall.

-To reach the spot free of charge, you need to enter the water from the public beach (see map below), and swim to the spot (follow the reef edge for about 250m to the east).
+To reach the spot free of charge, you need to enter the water from the public beach, and swim to the spot (follow the reef edge for about 270 yards to the east).
+Last option, some snorkeling tours include a stop at Ras Um Sid.

-Ras Um Sid/El Fanar Beach snorkeling map, Sharm El-Sheikh, Egypt
+Ras Um Sid/El Fanar Beach snorkeling map

+Ras Um Sid/El Fanar Beach snorkeling map.
 Links to nearby spots: Temple Reef, Faraana Reef, Ras Katy.

 Snorkeling tips to enjoy the best of Ras Um Sid marine life

-The area to explore covers a narrow strip between the reef flat (↕2ft/0.5m), colonized by hundreds of giant clams, and the reef drop-off, some 20 meters from the beach.
+The area to explore covers a narrow strip between the reef flat (↕2ft/0.5m), colonized by hundreds of giant clams, and the reef drop-off, some 20 yards from the beach.
 The drop-off plunges abruptly down toward an immaculate sandy seabed (↕50ft/15m).

-The Red Sea is a particularly sheltered sea, and this spot can be explored practically year-round.
 During the winter months, the air temperature in the region falls and the wind sometimes blows all day.
 Don’t forget your rashguard so that you don’t have to shorten your exploration due to the cold.

-Restaurants and accomodation near Ras Um Sid
+Restaurants and accommodation near Ras Um Sid

 If you choose to spend the day at El Fanar Beach, you can have a meal at the restaurant, but it is not allowed to take a picnic with you.
 On the public beach, there are two mid-category restaurants above the beach, offering a spectacular view on the reef (Sadiki Café and Farsha Café).